 With the full support team there, and a visit from my mum, it was a meeting of the team.
 Time for afternoon tea (and a change of socks).
 Horton was busy, with a fete taking place in the field next door and a fell race on Pen-y-ghent.
 The Dales were alive.

 Soon after 4pm we set off on the next leg, following the Pennine Way further in to Three Peaks country where we could delight in the views.
 Up on the hillside above Cam Fell we saw Rob, Mum, Annabel and Katie there waiting for us.
-To enjoy a chat in the outdoors and encourage us along further.
+We enjoyed a chat in the outdoors and more encouragement to keep us going.

 Just as we were approaching the water, we were greeted by two enthusiastic supporters armed with a box of chocolate 'Heroes' for us.
 Thanks Rob and Katie!
 We were delighted to see them, it really felt like our support team were there every step of the way.
 And as if by coincidence when we listened to Katharine's hourly sound track (strictly 'one tune per hour from the ipod...), it was playing "I need a hero".
 It kept us smiling....and wonderfully distracted.

 Light was fading and we approached Buckden village (the 65km checkpoint) just as it was getting dark.
-We treated feet and went inside to the cozy and warm marquee for some hot food and snacks, refuelling for the night hike before us.
+We treated our feet and went inside to the cosy and warm marquee for some hot food and snacks, refuelling for the night hike before us.
+35km to go.

-A line of head torches and procession of people followed, snaking along the footpath not always taking a straight line.
-We rotated the leader of our team, giving time off in between to concentrate on following the footpath ahead.
+On the next section, we observed a a line of head torches and procession of people, snaking along the footpath and not always taking a straight line.
+At this point we chose to rotate the leader of our team, giving time off to those following who simply had to concentrate on putting one foot in front of the other.
 Hot punch and fruit cocktails at Kettlewell were gratefully received and we continued to Coniston.
 It felt a long way but we kept going.

-Tired and exhausted we arrived at Coniston, now the real test of Trailtrekker was upon us.
+Tired and exhausted, we arrived at Coniston.
+Now the real test of Trailtrekker was upon us.
 I had to rest and eat plenty of sugary food to boost my blood sugar again which had dropped too low.
 The Red Cross team were amazing at looking after the many tired and weary walkers reaching this point.
+A period of rest was sufficient to enable me to continue with the group, and still plan to finish as a team of four.

 As we left Coniston, we could see the sun was coming up and it was almost like a new walk was beginning.
-Walking in daylight is so much easier!
+Walking in daylight is so much easier in every respect.

 And it wasn't long before we were on the home straight, with a friendly team of supporters at the last water stop in Hetton.